 I have always heard that too, though I don’t know for sure if it is true.
 That is where the Flight Data Recorder (FDR) is typically located, and they usually survive crashes (though they are practically magically armored by design to do so).
 If it was me, based on nothing but knowing about the aircraft structure, I would feel safest over the wing area, as close as I could sit to the centerline of the wings.
 That center wingbox area is one of the beefiest parts of structure that you will ever see on an airplane.
 Though that does put you closer to the fuel tanks, so that is kind of a risk trade off.
 It probably comes down to luck more than anything, relating to how the airplane were to hit the ground.
 All that speculation said, keep in mind your statistics, and remember that flying is super safe when measured by almost any standard.
 Miles flown per year, miles per passenger, etc. It is a very safety conscious industry, staffed by skilled professionals.
 When I fly, I really do not even consider the chance of crashing, it is so remote.

-Who are the bigger hypochondriacs: dog owners or cat owners?I have in the past, and still occasionally do interact with the pilots in the course of my work.
+How do you break the news to a kid when his pet dies?I have in the past, and still occasionally do interact with the pilots in the course of my work.
 I've generally found that pilots and mechanics get along fairly well.
 Each group teases the other sometimes, and often have choice nicknames for one another.
 It's usually a friendly and respectful relationship.

 Done and done. :)